Sk8kman/SongPlayer/README.md

 - client: plays your songs client-side, so no one else can hear them.
 - gamemode: switches to creative to automatically build & repair noteblocks, then back to survival to play them.
 - commands: Use commands to play songs instead of noteblocks
-- survival: Searches for noteblocks around you and tunes them to play songs
+- survival: searches for noteblocks around you and tunes them to play songs

 ### $setStage <default, legacy, compact>
 *$aliases: `$stage`, `$updateStage`*